The classic bicycle touring debate — trailer or panniers - has been running for almost as long as people have been going on bike trips.

-The trailer-versus-panniers debate has been running for almost as long as people have been riding bicycles.
-There’s a good reason for this: As with so many aspects of equipment choice for a cycle tour, there’s no single best tool for the job.
-Whether or not a trailer is for you will depend on a wide variety of considerations, not least the variety of shapes and sizes of trailer on offer.
-This article is intended to shed a little light on what might influence you to use a trailer on your next bicycle trip, and how to decide which one is right for you.
+The truth is that whether or not a bicycle trailer is for you will depend on a variety of considerations.
+This article is intended to shed a little light on what might influence you to use a trailer on your next bicycle trip, and how to decide which of the many and varied cycle touring cargo trailers is right for you.

 The most common advocate of the bicycle trailer is the road tourer who needs greater-than usual luggage capacity.
 This is the most obvious benefit of the trailer — the ability to bring more than two sets of clothes, a slightly more spacious tent, and maybe a few home comforts for life on the road and at the campsite.
 Groups, families, tandem couples and long-term travellers often fall into this category.

 The second main group of trailer enthusiasts is likely to be found in the off-road touring community.
 In this case, the manoeuvrability afforded by a single-wheel trailer in particular, together with the promise of shifting much of the luggage weight off the bike’s frame, are attractive selling points.